-Note, too, that the electrical loads associated with electric drill rigs would have to be supported by the PUC-regulated PG&E delivery system.
+Electrical loads associated with electric drill rigs would have to be supported by the PUC-regulated PG&E delivery system.
 Consultation with service planning is needed to determine the extent of power delivery upgrades needed to support the added loads associated with electric rigs.